About the Test

 During the test

-Before the procedure, an elastic band may be tied around your upper arm, causing the veins in your arm to swell.
+Prior to the procedure, an elastic band may be tied around your upper arm, causing the veins in your arm to swell.
 This will make it easier for the person drawing your blood to find a vein.

 Before the needle is inserted, an antiseptic wipe will be used to disinfect the skin near your vein.
 Once the needle is inserted, blood will flow through the needle and be collected in an attached test tube or vial.